T-1.II Revelation, Time and Miracles

 Expanded

-Revelation induces complete but temporary suspension of doubt and fear. ²It [revelation] reflects the original form of communication between God and His [God’] creations, involving the extremely personal sense of creation sometimes sought in physical relationships. ³Physical closeness cannot achieve it [the original form of communication between God and God’s creations]. ⁴Miracles, however, are genuinely interpersonal, and result in true closeness to others. ⁵Revelation unites you directly with God. ⁶Miracles unite you directly with your brother. ⁷Neither [revelation nor miracles] emanates from consciousness, but both [revelations and miracles] are experienced there [in consciousness]. ⁸Consciousness is the state that induces action, though it [consciousness] does not inspire it [action]. ⁹You are free to believe what you choose, and what you do attests to what you believe.
+1. Revelation induces complete but temporary suspension of doubt and fear. ²It [revelation] reflects the original form of communication between God and His [God’s] creations, involving the extremely personal sense of creation sometimes sought in physical relationships. ³Physical closeness cannot achieve it [revelation]. ⁴Miracles, however, are genuinely interpersonal, and result in true closeness to others. ⁵Revelation unites you directly with God. ⁶Miracles unite you directly with your brother. ⁷Neither [revelation nor miracles] emanates from consciousness, but both [revelation and miracles] are experienced there [in consciousness]. ⁸Consciousness is the state that induces action, though it [consciousness] does not inspire it [action]. ⁹You are free to believe what you choose, and what you do attests to what you believe.

 In your original state with God there is no doubt or fear.
 Miracles unite you with your brother, until you can all be united with God in revelation.
 You can be conscious of your beliefs, and it is your beliefs that inspire action.